Sinus Pressure and Excess Mucus:

 - Two other natural remedies can be beneficial and ease symptoms

-- by use of a natural nasal-sinus spray
+- a natural nasal-sinus spray

 - watch the steam temperature so it won't paralyze you nasal and sinus cilia